Richard Collinge: International career

 He could also be a useful batsman.
 At Auckland in 1972–73, Collinge scored 68 not out for New Zealand against Pakistan; this was the highest score ever made by a number 11 in a Test match at the time.
 That innings also formed part of the record last-wicket stand in Tests: 151 put on with Brian Hastings in 155 minutes.

+A monograph titled Following in the Footsteps of 'Davo' written by Bill Francis was published in 2024.